Catholic Schoolhouse Tour 2: Week 14

 • Saints Peter and Paul share a feast day, and also this coloring page you can give to the littles as you teach your students about Saint Paul this week.

-• This is a cute youtube video about the travels of Saint Paul.
+• This is a cute YouTube video about the travels of Saint Paul.
 He traveled an incredible amount all over to spread the Gospel!

-• Your older students can read about Paul in the book of Acts.
+• Your older students can read about Paul in the Book of Acts.
 Then make a list of all the books of the New Testament that were written by Paul.
 Talk to your younger students about the format of many of the New Testament books, which were letters.
 Why did he write letters?
 (Because he traveled so much!)

-• Write your own letters.
+• Write your letters.
 Read one of the shorter letters written by Paul, like Ephesians (only 6 chapters) or Philippians (only 4 chapters).
 Then have your students write a letter with similar components- thank God for them, encourage the good behaviors that Jesus would approve of, gently correct any poor behaviors or misunderstandings of the Gospel, and share God’s love in general.
 They can write either to each other as a group, or to the whole family, or maybe to another friend (to whom you’ve explained the exercise).
 Start it off like Paul would, “To my brothers and sisters (or saints) in the Smith household…”

 • Pax Romana was the Golden Age of Rome when there was peace throughout the region.
 Legions maintained the peace by strictly enforcing laws and outlawing anything that threatened the peace.
-Have your own Pax Romana- or Pax (your last name here) for a specific period of time (like 2-4pm or whenever).
+Have your own Pax Romana- or Pax (your last name here) for a specific time (like 2-4 pm or whenever).
 Declare it a period of peace and anything that threatens the peace will be removed immediately.
 Maybe you already parent like this, but if not it will be an enlightening experience for your students!
 If they fight over a toy- it gets taken away, no matter who started it!
 Angry over what you serve for lunch?
 No lunch then! (ok, you can decide how strictly your king/legion will enforce peace in your household, but you get the idea!)

 • When you teach about the Destruction of the Temple, pull out all your wooden building blocks.
 Have your older students build a beautiful/elaborate temple during nap time… then when your Romans (er I mean toddlers and little ones) wake up, let them smash it to the ground!
 How do your older students feel?
-Imagine if it were a real temple, and hundreds of years of work when into it rather than an hour or two.
+Imagine if it were a real temple, and hundreds of years of work went into it rather than an hour or two.

 • Do you have a basement?
-If you do, learn about Catacombs in your basement.
-Or after you learn about the Christians who worshiped from underground tunnels, you can go to your own basement to say some extra prayers.
+If you do, learn about the Catacombs in your basement.
+Or after you learn about the Christians who worshiped from underground tunnels, you can go to your basement to say some extra prayers.
 Make it fun by keeping the lights off and bringing flashlights (or candles if your students are old enough) to light your prayer books.
 If you have no basement, use a big box, or make a blanket fort.
 Students love learning in a blanket fort (but no candles please).

 • Read about and see some pictures of more famous catacombs here.